maxtangli/saki/README.md

 - only non-current players may have candidate commands
 - if none candidate commands exist: goto next player's private phase if remainTileCount > 0, otherwise go to over phase
 - if candidate commands exist, wait for each player's response, and execute the highest priority ones.
-- command types: ron, chow, pon, kang
+- command types: ron, chow, pon, kong

 p's public phase: after execute command

 - if ron: go to round-over phase
-- if chow/pon/kang: go to execute player's private phase?
+- if chow/pon/kong: go to execute player's private phase?

 over phase